vu3th/vue-dapp/docs/api/plugin-options.md

 ## persistDisconnect
 - Only take effect when autoConnect is true
-- Default to true if autoConnect is true
+- Default to true when autoConnect is true
-- If set up to false, the page would keep auto-connect after clicking disconnect and refreshing page
+- If set up to false, the page would trigger auto-connect even if user clicked disconnect button and refreshed the page

 ## networks
 [TBD]